Open-Ventilator-Remote-Monitoring/remote-ventilator-monitor-pi/README.md

 12. Install our application dependencies `sudo pip3 install flask flask-cors pyserial`
 13. Clone this git repo: `git clone https://github.com/Open-Ventilator-Remote-Monitoring/remote-ventilator-monitor-pi.git`
 14. `cd remote-ventilator-monitor-pi`
+15. Intall the python dependencies for the virtual environment `pipenv install`
+16. Open a virtual environment `sudo pipenv shell`
-15. Start the server using the start script: `./start.sh` (You may need to run `chmod 777 start.sh` first).
+17. Start the server using the start script: `FLASK_ENV=development FLASK_PORT=80 ./start.sh` (You may need to run `chmod 777 start.sh` first).
-16. Open a web browser on your desktop (connected to the same network as your pi) and visit the url `http://ventilator-1.local` You should see the index info page.
+18. Open a web browser on your desktop (connected to the same network as your pi) and visit the url `http://ventilator-1.local` You should see the index info page.
-17. After you connect your properly programmed Arduino via a USB cable, you should be able to visit `http://ventilator-1.local/api/ventilator` and view JSON result of the latest ventilator stats.
+19. After you connect your properly programmed Arduino via a USB cable, you should be able to visit `http://ventilator-1.local/api/ventilator` and view JSON result of the latest ventilator stats.
 Refresh the page to query the Arduino again and get different values.

 ### Local Simulation